maxisam/ngx-clipboard/README.md

 ```

 ### Handle copy response globally
-To handle copy response globally, you can subscribe to `copyObservable$` exposed by the `ClipboardService`
+To handle copy response globally, you can subscribe to `copyResponse$` exposed by the `ClipboardService`

 ```
 export class ClipboardResponseService {